smihalis/Assignment_03_04/CodeBook.md

 * **df:** The final dataset created by putting together ***df1*** and ***df2***.
 This is the sum of the participants

 * **act.lbl:** The activity codes with the description of each
+##In the Output
+* **activity:** Describes the activity from which the data were extracted from
+* **subject:** Refers to the participant from which the measurement was made
+* **mean:** The average of the measurements made for the corresponding participant and activity
+* **s.d:** The average of the standard error of the measurement for the corresponding participant and activity